ds2010/pyStoNED/README.md

 `StoNED-Python` project provides the python codes for estimating Convex Nonparametric Least Square (`CNLS`), Stochastic Nonparametric Envelopment of Data (`StoNED`), and their different variants.
 It allows the user to estimate the CNLS/StoNED models in an open-access environment rather than in commercial software, e.g., GAMS, MATLAB.
 The `StoNED-Python` project is built based on the [PYOMO](http://www.pyomo.org/).

 At present, we publish some functions and tutorials that can help users to calculate the `StoNED`-related models using Python and statisfy the basic demands.
-In the near future, we will publish a package `pyStoNED` that contains more advanced features.
+In the near future, we will publish a Python package `pyStoNED` that contains more advanced features.
 Let's look forward to the coming of `pyStoNED`.

 # Authors